Alluxio/alluxio/docs/en/operation/Journal.md

 ### Exiting upon Demotion

-By default Alluxio will transition masters from primaries to secondaries.
+By default, Alluxio will transition masters from primaries to standbys.
 During this process the JVM is _not_ shut down at any point.
 This occasionally leaves behind resources and may lead to a bloated memory footprint.
-To avoid taking up too much memory this, there is a flag which forces a master JVM to exit once it has been demoted from a primary to a secondary.
+To avoid taking up too much memory this, there is a flag which forces a master JVM to exit once it has been demoted from a primary to a standby.
-This moves the responsibility of restarting the process to join the quorum as a secondary to a process supervisor such as a Kubernetes cluster manager or systemd.
+This moves the responsibility of restarting the process to join the quorum as a standby to a process supervisor such as a Kubernetes cluster manager or systemd.

 To configure this behavior for an Alluxio master, set the following configuration inside of